 < Remuneration-type Stock Options>

-Stock options shall be granted to Directors (excluding Outside Directors) as follows, based on the remuneration-type stock options scheme involving an exercise price set at one yen, with a view toward promoting shareholdings by executives and enhancing awareness towards improving shareholder value over the long-term.
+With regard to share-based remuneration, stock options whose exercise price is set at one yen were granted to Directors (excluding Outside Directors) up until FY2019 as follows, based on the remuneration-type stock options scheme involving an exercise price set at one yen, with a view toward promoting shareholdings by officers and enhancing awareness towards improving shareholder value over the long-term.

 Maximum number of stock options to be granted (each stock option being equivalent to 100 shares of the Company) = Basic remuneration x 6 (months) / Reference price of a share of the Company (*)

 * Reference share price = “Average price of share over the three months up to the month prior to the resolution on issuance” or “the price of a share on the day four days prior to the date of the resolution on issuance (if no closing price is quoted on such day, the closing price of the immediately preceding business day)” at the Tokyo Stock Exchange, whichever is higher.

 The basic policy of the Group is to not acquire or hold cross-shareholdings in principle, except when cross-shareholdings are deemed conducive to sustainable growth and enhancement of corporate value of the Group over the medium- to long- term.
 With regard to the cross-shareholdings the Company currently holds, every year at the Board of Directors, the Company comprehensively verifies whether it is rational to continue holding such cross-shareholdings from quantitative and qualitative aspects including the purpose of holding, transaction status, and dividend earnings.
 Regardless, the Company will proceed with phased sales in consideration of factors such as the market environment and status of shares held with the aim of reducing cross-shareholdings.